MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/ad-fs-openid-connect-oauth-flows-scenarios.md

 The value you use for the `http://schemas.microsoft.com/claims/authnmethodsproviders` claim should be one of the provider names returned by the list of providers AD FS returned.

 AD FS doesn't support triggering a particular extra authentication provider while the RP is using [Access Control Policies in AD FS Windows Server 2016](../operations/access-control-policies-in-ad-fs.md).
-When you move an application out of an Access Control policy, AD FS copies the corresponding policy from Access Control Policy to AdditionalAuthenticationRules and IssuanceAuthorizationRules.
-If an admin wants to use a specific authentication provider, they should stop using the Access Control policy and instead modify AdditionalAuthenticationRules.
+When you move an application out of an Access Control policy, AD FS copies the corresponding policy from Access Control Policy to _AdditionalAuthenticationRules_ and _IssuanceAuthorizationRules_.
+If an admin wants to use a specific authentication provider, they should stop using the Access Control policy and instead modify _AdditionalAuthenticationRules_.

 ## On-Behalf-Of flow